antoine-jacquet/antoine-jacquet.github.io/index.md

 ## About me

 I am a PhD candidate in Economics at the [Toulouse School of Economics](https://www.tse-fr.eu).
-I am an applied microeconomist interested in the economics of culture and structural econometrics.
+I am an applied microeconomist with interests at the intersection of Political economy and the Economics of culture.
 <!--
-In my [research](.\research.html), I am broadly interested in how culture interacts with economic incentives and outcomes, as well as in the resulting population dynamics.
+In my [research](.\research.html), I am broadly interested in how culture interacts with economic incentives and outcomes, with the aim to understand how policies differentially affect cultural minorities.
-To study this, I use microeconomic theory, matching models, and their estimation using structural econometrics.
+To study this, I use microeconomic theory and empirical methods, in particular structural econometrics.
 -->

 Previously, I completed my undergraduate studies in mathematics and economics at [Ecole Polytechnique](https://www.polytechnique.edu), and obtained a MSc in Quantitative Economic History from the [London School of Economics](https://www.lse.ac.uk).